 Librarians are available to answer your questions by email or phone at 503.675.2540.

-You may also search the catalog, access articles through Health & Wellness Resource Center and Health Reference Center Academic, and find Health & Fitness eBooks, audiobooks, and videos through Library2Go.
+You may also search the catalog, access articles through Health & Wellness Resource Center and Health Reference Center Academic, find Health & Fitness eBooks, audiobooks, and videos through Library2Go and health-related magazines through Zinio.

 The Internet houses a vast amount of health-related information.
 Before searching online, check out the Medical Library Association’s Web User Guide at https://www.mlanet.org/resources/userguide.html.
 Learn how to evaluate what you find online so that you can be confident that the information is safe and reliable.
 Then try one of the recommended web sites below: